10 Signs Your Current Website Is Outdated and Needs to be Redesigned

 There are a few things you can do to improve the page load times on your website:

 • Optimize images.
-Make sure to optimize your images so they don't slow down the load time.
-You can use a tool like TinyPNG to compress them.
+Make sure to prepare images for the web so they don't slow down the load time.

 • Use a content delivery network (CDN).
-This will help to deliver your website content more quickly, by caching it closer to the user.
+A CDN will help to deliver your website content more quickly, by caching it closer to the user.

 7) You Need Developer Help Anytime You Want to Make a Change

-• It's a signal that HTML is "hand-coded" which also might lead to inconsistency in the visual design.
+• Inconsistencies occur.
+If you’re always relying on developers, it's a signal that HTML is hand-coded.
+This is less efficient and can lead to inconsistency in the visual design.

 How Do I Solve This Issue?